Content

 This ByteFM Show is presented by Sophia Fischer.
 Interviewees:

-This does not only mean the climate at home or at a concert but actually the climate in the global sense.
+Climate and accessibility does not only mean the climate at home or at a concert but actually the climate in the global sense.
 I was at the music event “M for Montreal” recently and there was quite a serious discussion about climate change.
 Artists are also worried about the footprint they leave behind and are keen to travel CO2-neutral.
+At the latest here, some concert friends and VR music experience lovers should also pay attention because Martin says:

 “Artists travel around an awful lot and are forced to do so for concerts all over the planet.
 So what if instead of lots of small concerts, you just have one big concert, which is for example broadcasted in VR or even entirely digital?
 Also, you could make use of more than the full space, let’s say we’re in a stadium where maybe 100,000 people can fit in.
 In VR you could virtually allow access for many more people.
 That means you could sell more tickets than there are people who could fit in that venue.”
 Now play Coldplay – Paradise

-Yes, well, but nevertheless the concert industry rubs its greedy hands warmly.
+>Yes, well, but nevertheless the concert industry rubs its greedy hands warmly.
 “What, more people want to stand on the catwalk of the Rolling Stones?
 Please, come in, 100 million euros more for us. “

 Click here to read about VR concerts.

-But one must still say that such a technique can also have an inclusive aspect, Martin also emphasizes:
+Moroever, one must still say that such a technique can also have an inclusive aspect, Martin also emphasizes:

 “Some people can’t go to concerts or something similar for health reasons.
 I can give them the opportunity to come but it won’t replace the real experience in the near future.
 Maybe there are people who like VR more because they don’t have to put up with people at the moment.
 But for a lot of people, I think that’s just part of having a sense of community, and I just can’t convey that as well in video games as I can in real life.”